Zwerd/zwerd.github.io/_posts/2024-01-07-buffer_overflow_01.md

 gcc -fno-stack-protector -z execstack -m32 -no-pie vuln1.c -o vuln1
 ```

+This command compiles the C source file vuln1.c into a 32-bit executable named vuln1 with specific security features disabled or modified to facilitate certain types of low-level programming, security research, or exploitation scenarios.

 so now, let's look on that closely, we run gdb for debug that code using:
 ```
 >gdb ./vuln1